Why Does My Toe Hurt?

 - People whose second toe is longer than the big toe or are flat-footed are more likely to get a hammertoe, but it can happen with anyone.

 - Hammertoe also can be caused by a bunion.
-The enlargement (at the base of the big toe or even at the base of the 5th toe) represents a misalignment of the big toe joint and, in some cases, additional bone formation.
+The enlargement (at the base of the big toe or even at the bottom of the 5th toe) represents a misalignment of the big toe joint and, in some cases, additional bone formation.
 The misalignment causes the big toe to point inward towards the smaller toes.
 This deformity is progressive and will increase with time.
 Eventually, the big toe can overlap and crowd the smaller toes, causing them to shift outward.

 The pain may be subtle at first, but then it becomes relentless.
 The pain can also cause other foot problems like corns and bursitis.